edunford/tidysynth/README.md

 ## Overview

-`tidysynth` offers a tidy implementation the synthetic control method in `R` (see Abadie et al. 2003, 2010, 2015).
-Building on the [`Synth`](https://cran.r-project.org/web/packages/Synth/Synth.pdf) package, `tidysynth` makes a number of needed improvements when implementing the method in `R`, increasing the one’s capacity to inspect, visualize, and tune the synthetic control.
+`tidysynth` is a tidy implementation the synthetic control method in `R` (see Abadie et al. 2003, 2010, 2015).
+Building on the [`Synth`](https://cran.r-project.org/web/packages/Synth/Synth.pdf) package, `tidysynth` makes a number of needed improvements when implementing the method in `R`, which allow users to inspect, visualize, and tune the synthetic control more easily.

 The package makes the following improvements: